Cracko298/MC3DS-AWG/README.md

 ## Features:
 - Wewelsburg Castle Structures by [@ThorMode9]() are randomly generated.
-- Some cave generation + newer generation has been fixed/added.
+- Some cave generation has been fixed/added.
-- New Amplified World Generation (Based on Bedrock Gen).
+- New Amplified World Generation (Somewhat based on Bedrock Gen).
 - New Structures Include: Wewelsburg, Water Pillars, Water Walls, Caverns ***depends on seed***.
 - Natural Mob Generation.
 - Random Structure Generation based on Seed.